 Most Important Driving Rules in Luxembourg

 Ensuring that you have a safe and pleasant journey is the first step to enjoying it.
-Following and understanding the rules of Luxembourg's roads is vital before traveling.
+Following and understanding the rules of the country's roads is vital before traveling.
 A pleasant vacation can easily turn sour by the slightest infraction of the law or if you get into an accident.
-To minimize unwanted incidents, take note of these driving rules in Luxembourg.
+To minimize unwanted incidents, take note of these driving rules in the country.

 Carry Important Documents All the Time

-As with any other country, before you can drive to Luxembourg, you must first have your necessary documents.
+As with any other country, before you can drive to the country, you must first have your necessary documents.
 The most basic ones are a native driver's license, passport, a Green Card for U.K. tourists, and a V5 car registration document.
-You might be wondering, "do you need an International Driver's License in Luxembourg" then the answer is yes.
-The IDP is an important document tourists must have before driving in Luxembourg.
+You might be wondering, do you need an International Driver's License in the countrythen the answer is yes.
+The IDP is an important document tourists must have before driving in the country.

 The IDP is not a replacement for your valid license.
 Should you lose your native license, get in touch with the embassy.
-An International Driver's License for Luxembourg is merely a translation of this document.
-An International Driver's License for Luxembourg is a must-have for tourist drivers.
+An International Driver's License for the country is merely a translation of this document.
+An International Driver's License/ Permit is a must-have for tourist drivers.